 Melissa Hogan writes and speaks on issues affecting the rare disease community and is considered a leading expert on clinical trials for neurodegenerative diseases.
 She has consulted on the design of clinical trials for rare diseases around the world.

 After her youngest son was diagnosed with the rare disease Hunter Syndrome (Mucopolysaccharidosis II) in 2009, she left her career as a corporate lawyer and strategy consultant to focus on advancing awareness, education, and research in the Hunter Syndrome community.
-She co-founded, and until 2019, served as the President of Project Alive, growing it into multi-million-dollar Hunter Syndrome research and advocacy foundation.
+She co-founded, and until 2019, served as the President of Project Alive, growing it into a multi-million-dollar Hunter Syndrome research and advocacy foundation.

 For many years, she wrote a blog that grew to be read in over 100 countries, and has spoken at industry and advocacy conferences, as well as FDA, NIH, and international panels.
 She now serves as an FDA Patient Representative, a member of the FDA/CTTI Patient Engagement Collaborative, an advisory board member for the Mayo Clinic Social Media Network, and on the Corporate and Foundation Alliances for Global Genes.